templeman/templeman.io/content/note/_index.md

 index = "true"
 +++

-I have written {{< num-posts >}} notes on this site, mostly covering CSS, architecture, performance, and web development.
-Find a reverse-chronological list of them all here.
+I have written {{< num-posts >}} notes on this site.
+Find a reverse-chronological list of them here.

 ---